imurvai/brickcontroller2/README.md

 # BrickController 2

-Cross platform mobile application for controlling Lego creations using a bluetooth gamepad.
+Cross platform mobile application for controlling your creations using a bluetooth gamepad.

 ## Supported platforms

-- Android 4.3+
+- Android 5.0+
-- iOS 8+
+- iOS 11+

 ## Supported receivers